tcutler96/Particle-Test-Chamber/README.md

 # Particle Test Chamber
-An interactive environment for testing particle implementation in Python and PyGame.
-Features the ability to add and remove interactable tiles as well as a custom built option menu granting the user extensive customisation of the chamber and particle behaviour.
+An interactive environment for testing particle behaviour in Python with PyGame.
+You can place and remove tiles, run simulations, and tweak many settings through a custom options menu.

+## Features
+- Interactive chamber.
+Click to add or remove tiles which lets you shape the space the particles move through.
+- Particle simulation.
+Particles behaviour is controlled directly by the settings and their movement responds to the layout you build.
+- Custom options menu.
+You can alter almost every part of the simulation, including particle count, gravity strength, and tile colour.
+- Real time updates.
+Changes apply at once so you can experiment and see how each setting effects the simulation.

-# Demo
+## Demo
 ![Demo](demo/demo.gif)